-When we talk about “shaker syndrome” we don’t want folks to confuse it with simple “nervousness” that a dog may feel when introduced to someone new or a new animal.
-In cases like these, being nervous and shaking might be completely normal provided that it’s not too extreme and it subsides within an “acceptable” amount of time.
+When we talk about “shaker syndrome,” we don’t want folks to confuse it with the simple “nervousness” that a dog may feel when introduced to someone new or a new animal.
+In such cases, nervousness and shaking might be expected, provided it’s not too extreme and subsides within an “acceptable” time.

 No…

-In this article, we actually want to talk about an actual “medical” condition which causes your dog to begin to “shake” uncontrollably.
+In this article, we want to talk about an actual “medical” condition that causes your dog to “shake” uncontrollably.
 So, without further ado, let’s dive right in.

-Shaker syndrome (white shaker dog syndrome) is believed to be a stress-related disorder that causes a lack of coordination, the whole body to tremble and rapid eye movements.
-Scientifically speaking, shaker syndrome is known to be a form of idiopathic cerebellitis, where idiopathic means unknown origin and cerebellitis is to inform that the condition takes place in the cerebellum which is the area of the brain that controls the voluntary muscle movement.
-Shaker syndrome commonly affects adult dogs between the ages of one and six year’s old, symptoms often appearing when a dog is a puppy.
+Shaker syndrome (white shaker dog syndrome) is believed to be a stress-related disorder that causes a lack of coordination, causing the whole body to tremble and rapid eye movements.
+Scientifically speaking, Shaker syndrome is known to be a form of idiopathic cerebellitis, where idiopathic means unknown origin, and cerebellitis is when the condition takes place in the cerebellum, which is the area of the brain that controls voluntary muscle movement.
+Shaker syndrome commonly affects adult dogs between the ages of one and six, with symptoms often appearing when a dog is a puppy.

 This disorder is…

-Distinguished by full-body tremors which can be mild or severe.
-Watching the tremors, one would think that it would be both stressful and painful for the dog but it doesn’t seem to actually cause the dog any pain or affect their personality.
+Distinguished by full-body tremors, which can be mild or severe.
+Watching the earthquakes, one would think that it would be both stressful and painful for the dog, but it doesn’t seem to cause the dog any pain or affect its personality.

-Dog first exhibits the tremors they will possibly be confused with being one of the possible clinical signs of hypothermia (a condition in which the body temperature becomes dangerously low) or anxiety.
-This is often the case if you have a short-coated dog during the winter or if your dog has displayed nervous shaking in the past.
+Dog first exhibits tremors, which may be confused with one of the possible clinical signs of hypothermia (a condition in which the body temperature becomes dangerously low) or anxiety.
+This is often the case if you have a short-coated dog during the winter or if your dog has displayed nervous shaking.

 Other possible symptoms include:

-Tremors, or shaking, can also be a sign of other nervous system conditions, so it is extremely important, for your dog’s sake that you seek veterinary help as soon as possible.
+Remember that tremors or shaking can also be a sign of other nervous system conditions, so it is essential, for your dog’s sake, that you seek veterinary help as soon as possible.

 Causes of shakers syndrome in dogs

-While white shaker syndrome (tremor syndrome) hasn’t been limited to specific breeds, but there are some small breeds that appear to have a higher rate of occurrence.
-The dog breeds that appear to have a predisposition to shaker syndrome include;
+While white shaker syndrome (tremor syndrome) hasn’t been limited to specific breeds, some small breeds appear to have a higher rate of occurrence.
+The dog breeds that appear to have a predisposition to Shaker syndrome include;

 Diagnosis of shakers syndrome in dogs

-Your veterinarian will need to have your dog’s full history in diagnosing your dog which will include any, and all, behavior leading up to the onset of the shaking.
-The veterinarian will the conduct a complete blood count, a biochemistry profile (a blood test that is done in dogs to assess the functioning of the internal organs by measuring the electrolytes, like blood potassium, and then identifies what the levels are of enzymes that are circulating), a urinalysis, and an electrolyte panel.
+Your veterinarian will need to have your dog’s entire history in diagnosing your dog, which will include any behavior leading up to the onset of the shaking.
+The veterinarian will then conduct a complete blood count, a biochemistry profile (a blood test that is done in dogs to assess the functioning of the internal organs by measuring the electrolytes, like blood potassium, and then identify what the levels are of enzymes that are circulating), a urinalysis, and an electrolyte panel.

 With the results…

-Of all of these tests in hand, your veterinarian will be able to rule out other possible diagnosis.
-In addition to these tests your veterinarian will also want to conduct a complete physical examination.
+Of all of these tests in hand, your veterinarian will be able to rule out another possible diagnosis.
+In addition to these tests, your veterinarian will also want to conduct a complete physical examination.

-Will likely want to get a sample of your dog’s cerebrospinal fluid (CSF); most often done by a lumbar puncture or a spinal tap (in which your dog is put under general anesthesia and the veterinarian takes a sample of CSF from the spinal cord), which will then need to be sent to a laboratory in order to get an analysis of the nervous system, and how it is functioning.
+You will likely want to get a sample of your dog’s cerebrospinal fluid (CSF), most often done by a lumbar puncture or a spinal tap (in which your dog is put under general anesthesia and the veterinarian takes a sample of CSF from the spinal cord), which will then need to be sent to a laboratory to get an analysis of the nervous system, and how it is functioning.

-Differential diagnosis is used in order to rule out other potential causes for the tremors, including the diagnosis of seizures hypothermia, fear, and anxiety.
+This differential diagnosis process is used to rule out other potential causes for the tremors, including the diagnosis of seizures, hypothermia, fear, and anxiety.

-When your young dog has a severe case of shaker syndrome they may need to be hospitalized for stabilization otherwise treatment is able to occur on an outpatient basis.
-In the majority of cases of dogs with shaker syndrome the veterinarian will prescribe immunosuppressive levels of drugs called corticosteroids.
-Corticosteroids have proven effective at suppression of the inflammatory response that causes the shaking in the dogs.
+When your young dog has severe Shaker syndrome, they may need to be hospitalized for stabilization.
+Otherwise, treatment can occur on an outpatient basis.
+In most cases of dogs with Shaker syndrome, the veterinarian will prescribe immunosuppressive levels of corticosteroids.
+Corticosteroids have proven effective at suppressing the inflammatory response that causes shaking in dogs.

 Also…

-Valium has been found to decrease the tremors and by decreasing the level of anxiety that the dog feels which in turn relaxes the muscles.
-Your veterinarian will gradually reduce the use of corticosteroids but if symptoms reoccur treatment will resume.
+Valium has been found to decrease the tremors and the level of anxiety that the dog feels, which in turn relaxes the muscles.
+Your veterinarian will gradually reduce the use of corticosteroids, but if symptoms reoccur, treatment will resume.
 In some cases, the dog will need corticosteroids for long spans for the rest of their lives.

 After your dog is…

 Initially diagnosed and treated, regular evaluations will be necessary to monitor your dog throughout the treatment of the corticosteroids.
-This is necessary because your veterinarian will need to watch for possible adverse side effects including; vomiting, diarrhea, ulcers, and gastrointestinal bleeding.
+This is necessary because your veterinarian must watch for possible adverse side effects, including vomiting, diarrhea, ulcers, and gastrointestinal bleeding.

 Which brings us to…